Dressing in layers

 The most important feature of the base layer against the skin is to keep the surface of the skin dry and warm.
 To minimize sweat, you need materials that transport moisture away from the skin.
 Polypropylene and micropolyester are durable, breathable and quick-drying materials.

-good thermal insulation and moisture transfer ability.
+Among natural materials, wool has a good thermal insulation and moisture transfer ability.
 Normal wool may irritate sensitive skin.
 Merino wool is a skin-friendly option.
 In winter, you should also think about protection in underwear: long sleeves that cover the wrists, a hem that protects the lower back, and leggings that cover the ankles.

 It is good for the base layer to be close to the body, so that moisture transfers to the upper layers of clothing and does not condense on the skin.
 Flat sewn and elastic seams increase comfort.
 See here the clothes of the lower layer.